 Inside, you’ll find three alters each holding the statues of Guan Yin, Goddess of mercy, Shui Wei Sheng Niang, Goddess of the waterfront and Mazu.
 The intricate carvings and tiles adorning the walls will definitely leave you speechless!

 The top deck offers panoramic views over Kuala Lumpur and the temple looks absolutely spectacular during Chinese New Year with hundreds of Chinese lanterns hanging all over the temple grounds.
+Thean Hou Temple is one of the most beautiful places to visit in Kuala Lumpur and you should not skip it when planning a trip to KL!

 Due to its central location, Bukit Bintang is the best place to base yourself during your stay in Kuala Lumpur.
 Although there are mainly luxury hotels, mid-range and budget options are also available.

 Bukit Bintang is Kuala Lumpur’s shopping district and has a wide range of high-end shopping malls such as Pavilion and Fahrenheit 88 with a mix of more affordable ones like Lot 10, Low Yat, Sungei Wang and Berjaya Times Square.
+These are the best places to go in KL for shopping on any budget!

 KL Travel Tip: Berjaya Time Square even has an indoor theme park!